Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/README.md

 ## Project Abstract

 This website is a child-friendly video platform designed to offer interactive educational content.
-Videos are enhanced with embedded Multiple Choice Questions (MCQs) to engage children and assess their understanding as they watch.
-The system allows users to sign in, track their progress, and review performance analytics.
+Videos are enhanced with embedded Multiple Choice Questions (MCQs) and Object Detection (OD) questions to engage children and assess their understanding as they watch.
+The system allows users to answer MCQs and OD questions based on each video real-time, customize their preference for each video, and allows researchers to review performance analytics.

 ## Piglet Prep on Web Browser
-You can access the deployed site here: https://github.com/Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/releases/tag/1.1.0
+You can access the deployed site [here](https://pigletprep.vercel.app/).

 ## Running Piglet Prep Locally
 1. Create a S3 bucket